dotcppfile/Serbot/README.md

 1. AOL Bruteforce
 1. Custome SMTP Bruteforcer
 (if found, the password will be saved in "password.txt" client-side)
+1. Self Update
 1. You’ll never lose your shell.
 (No Output, Wrong, Interactive and Infinite commands won’t kill your shell)
+1. Can handle commands like: mkdir whatever; cd whatever
 1. Never closes and is always trying to connect to the Server.
 1. Can handle any command properly, such as the cd command.
 1. Always gets back a response.
 (Command Output or Simple Client response)